Help protect the places we love, the values we share

 The Atlantic Coast won a major victory when the Obama administration abandoned its plans to open the southern Atlantic to offshore oil and gas drilling for the first time in decades.
 Leading up to the announcement, Environment America and colleagues presented Obama officials with letters signed by more than 1,000 East Coast businesses opposed to the drilling proposal.

-As soon as today the U.S. House of Representatives will vote on the “TRAIN” Act, legislation that would indefinitely delay the clean-up of toxic power plant pollution.
-The legislation could result in over 33,000 lives lost due to smog, soot, and toxic air pollution.
+The U.S. House of Representatives passed the “TRAIN” Act (H.R.
+2401), legislation that would indefinitely delay the clean-up of toxic power plant pollution.
+The legislation could result in 139,500 lives lost due to smog, soot, and toxic air pollution.*